mnofresno/scheduler-mcp/README.md

 python main.py --debug
 ```

+### What is SSE Transport?

+SSE (Server-Sent Events) is an HTTP-based protocol that allows the server to push
+events to the client over a single long-lived connection.
+When running the
+scheduler with `--transport sse`, FastMCP exposes an HTTP endpoint that streams
+JSON-RPC responses using SSE.
+This mode is suitable when integrating with tools
+that expect an HTTP interface rather than standard input/output.

 ### Integrating with Claude Desktop or other MCP Clients

 To use your MCP Scheduler with Claude Desktop: